Take Five App

 Sketching a Solution

-During ideation process I started off by drafting and iterating each screen.
-Shown to the right is the low fidelity sketches of the daily check in/mood page.
+During the ideation process, I began by drafting and iterating on each screen.
+Shown to the right are the low-fidelity sketches for the daily check-in/mood page, which were designed to help children track and reflect on their emotions each day.

 The stars signify the features that I liked for the final sketch.